ofiwg/libfabric/man/fi_eq.3.md

   poll, and epoll routines.
 However, a provider may signal an FD wait object by marking it as readable or with an error.

-- *FI_WAIT_MUTEX_COND*
-: Specifies that the EQ should use a pthread mutex and cond variable as a wait object.

 - *FI_WAIT_YIELD*
 : Indicates that the EQ will wait without a wait object but instead yield on every wait.
 Allows usage of fi_eq_sread through a spin.